hipe/tmx/autonomous_component_system/doc/issues.md

+[#029]       [ stream via platform params ..]

+[#028]       parameters normalize..

+[#027]       this tracks two separate but related phenomena:

+             specifically, the experiment of where a formal operation indicates as required (or maybe optional) parameter another formal operation (to mean its true-ish result) (a [ze] thing).

+             more generally this is also used to track side-effects of (and hook-outs necessary for) formals that define their own parameter value readers.

+             (if this breaks out into its own file, see comments this commit)

+[#026]       for now, if an association is `is_singular_of` another
+             association, *by the storage implementation* (ivars)
+             the singular form of actual value is stored in the storage location of the plural variant, after this singular value is "upgraded" to being one-length array.

 [#025]       #after: [#010]

 [#023]       tracks places where the assumption is made that we are not
              long-running. if/when "long-running"-ness occurs for an
              application, these are areas that make calculations redudantly.